consolidation/robo/docs/started.md

 ## Commands

-All public methods of this class will be trated as **commands**.
+All public methods of this class will be treated as **commands**.
 You can run them from CLI and pass arguments.

 ``` php
 <?php